meilisearch/specifications/text/0033-logging.md

 - Store logs on filesystem (give us future possibilites of rolling strategy).
 We will keep an eye on https://roadmap.meilisearch.com/c/81-specify-log-path, Github issues and, Slack Community messages.
 Keep in mind that it is possible to send logs to files using `syslog` or `systemd` journalctl.
 - Develop an API endpoint to search for logged events and configure the logging policy for the instance (SaaS feature in mind).
+- Add syntaxic sugar helper like `-v, -vv, -vvv` that can be translated to a `LOG_LEVEL` value.

 ## 4. Planned Changes